 I’d like to tell you a little bit about their businesses, and what they offer for the needleworker.

 The most recent advertising spot on Needle ‘n Thread is held by Phillipa Turnbull’s Crewelwork Company.
 The Crewelwork Company, located in England, offers traditional, historical crewel work and needlepoint kits for the discerning needleworker.

 Phillipa’s crewel work projects are gorgeous and they are based on her research and explorations of old homes and castles throughout Britain.

 If you want to experience real crewel work, this is the place to go!
 She offers three levels of kits, from Beginner to Advanced.
 Her instructions are clear and concise, and easy to follow.

 Phillipa stocks linen twill as well, which is the traditional fabric for crewel work – and which is hard to come by!

 And finally, The Crewelwork Company also offers workshops and retreats.
 Lady Anne’s Needlework English Retreat and Scottish Tour last year was, by all accounts, highly successful and a dream vacation for those who attended!

-Country Bumpkin is one of the world’s foremost embroidery publishers.
+Country Bumpkin is now Inspirations Magazine.
 They produce and distribute exceptional embroidery and needlework books, among them their famous A-Z series, a collection of books that cover specific techniques with clear step-by-step instructions and all the information you need to know to take up the technique for the first time, or to perfect your skills.

 Country Bumpkin also publishes Inspirations Magazine.
 Inspirations has been around since the early 1990’s, and receiving each issue is like receiving a whole book full of beautiful embroidery projects.
 It’s a lovely magazine!